Watch our VIDEO (below) on the PARTS & PLANS of Medicare

 Part D covers your prescription drugs (mostly).
 If you don't get it when you're first eligible you may face lifetime penalties.
 (Yes, there are exceptions)

-This is also NOT Medicare but the difference between Part C and Part E is that you are not taken off of Medicare when you have Part E. In fact, you will use your Medicare card with Part E because Part E covers the difference (the gap) between what Medicare pays (usually 80%) and what it doesn't (the other 20%).
-Other differences include the freedom to go to any US doctor that accepts Medicare, and no prior authorizations or referrals.
-ALL Medigap plans that have the same letter designation (e.g. Plan G) have the same exact benefits regardless of company.
-So, when comparing Medigap plans, consider the stability of the insurance company and price.
+Medigap differs from Part C (Medicare Advantage) because you still have Original Medicare (Parts A & B) when you have a Medicare Supplement.
+In fact, you will use your Medicare card with PARTS A & B to pick up the difference (the gap) between what Medicare pays (usually 80%) and what it doesn't (the other 20%).
+You also the freedom to go to any US doctor who accepts Medicare, with no prior authorizations or referrals.
+Medigap plans have letter designations (e.g. F, G, N) and each lettered plan has the same exact benefits regardless of company.
+So, when comparing Medigap plans, you'll want to consider their loss ratios, size, stability, and history of rate increases (we have access to this data).

 Plan F